YLchen22/YLchen22.github.io/_pages/about.md

 Research Interests
 ------
+I am excited about exploring new mathematical methods and tools, further than simply applying existing solutions.

-Generally, I am open (but not limited) to the following interconnected topics:
+Generally, I am open (but not limited) to these interconnected topics:
 * Data-driven Discovery
 * Data-enhanced Decision
 * Modeling Scientific Problems and Solution with Machine Learning